Skip to content

 Foods to Avoid with Sciatica Pain - Foods to Avoid with Sciatica Pain

 Sciatica pain can be debilitating and can make everyday activities extremely difficult.
 Many people look for ways to alleviate pain and one such way is via their diet.
 Consuming the correct foods can boost the healing process while the wrong foods can make the pain worse.
 In this blog, we’ll be discussing the foods you should avoid if you’re experiencing sciatica pain.
-We’ll also be discussing the various treatment options including dietitian and naturopath, physiotherapy and chiropractic care to help you get back on your feet and stop your sciatica from progressing.
+We’ll also be discussing the various treatment options including dietitian and naturopath for a balanced diet while recovering from sciatica, physiotherapy and chiropractic care to help you get back on your feet and stop your sciatica from progressing.

 Avoid Processed Foods